Singapore night chinatown

 Open till 6am

-If you're in the area, this nasi lemak joint is a must-try.
-Open from 5pm, it is a popular stop for the dinner and supper crowds.
-Aromatic rice is served with specially marinated fried chicken wings and its signature sambal.
-There are many side dishes you can add on – but its spicy stir-fried long beans and sambal brinjal seems to be the crowd favourite.
+If you're in the area, this nasi lemak joint is simply a must-try.
+Open from 5pm, Chong Pang a popular stop for the dinner and supper crowd.
+Aromatic rice is served with fried chicken wings and sambal — a simple combination, but the devil is in the details.
+The chicken wings are always served crisp and warm, while the wildly addictive chilli leans on the sweeter side.
+There are plenty of side dishes to choose from, but the spicy stir-fried long beans and sambal brinjal seem to be the crowd's favourites.

 Advertising